Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Simulation Results and Discussions

-First, we investigate the performance of the proposed robust algorithm when channel estimation errors are uncorrelated, which corresponds to $\alpha=0$ in (\ref{simu_a}).
+First, we investigate the performance of the proposed algorithm with fixed source precoder ${\bf{P}}_k={\bf{I}}_4$ and when $\alpha=0.4$ in (\ref{simu_a}).
 Fig.~\ref{fig:2} shows the MSE of the received signal at the destination with different $\sigma_e^2$.
-It can be seen that the performance of the proposed robust algorithm is always better than that of the algorithm based on estimated CSI only, as long as $\sigma_e^2$ is not zero.
-Furthermore, the performance improvement of the proposed robust algorithm over the algorithm based on only estimated CSI enlarges when $\sigma_e^2$ increases.
-Fig.~\ref{fig:3} shows the corresponding performance under correlated channel estimation errors ($\alpha=0.4$), and the threshold $\mathcal{T}$ is set to be 10.
-It can be seen that a similar conclusion can be drawn as in Fig.~\ref{fig:2}.
+It can be seen that the performance of the proposed algorithm is always better than that of the algorithm based on estimated CSI only, as long as $\sigma_e^2$ is not zero.
+Furthermore, the performance improvement of the proposed algorithm over the algorithm based on only estimated CSI enlarges when $\sigma_e^2$ increases.

-Fig.~\ref{fig:6} shows the MSE of the received signal at the destination for HSA, SPA and the proposed algorithm that switches between the two, when $\alpha=0.4$.
-It is clear that HSA performs better than SPA at high SNR region, as at high SNR, (\ref{57}) in HSA becomes equality.
-On the other hand, SPA performs better than HSA at low SNR region.
-The proposed robust algorithm combines the benefits of both HSA and SPA.